-The maximum number of bytes per node that you can store before Bigtable scales up.
+The maximum number of terabytes per node that you can store before Bigtable scales up.
 This target ensures that you always have enough nodes to handle fluctuations in the amount of data that you store.
-For SSD storage, the target is 2.5 TB per node, and for HDD storage, the target is 8 TB per node.
-You are not able to change this value.
+For guidance, see Determine the storage utilization target.

 This section describes how to choose your autoscaling parameters.
 After you set your initial values, monitor your cluster and adjust the numbers if necessary.